salesforce/storm-dynamic-spout/README.md

 - [Apache Storm](https://storm.apache.org/): For all of the Storm interfaces this project is implemented against.
 This dependency is marked as _provided_ so you will need to specify the version of Storm that you want to use in your project some where on your classpath.
 - [Apache Zookeeper](https://zookeeper.apache.org/): The framework is agnostic to where metadata is stored, and you can easily add different types of storage by implementing a [`PersistenceAdapter`](src/main/java/com/salesforce/storm/spout/dynamic/persistence/PersistenceAdapter.java).
 The framework ships with a Zookeeper implementation because Storm itself requires Zookeeper to track metadata and we figured it's the easiest to provide out of the box.
 That said, Zookeeper is listed as an optional dependency and so you will need to include this in your classpath as well.
 - [Apache Curator](https://curator.apache.org/): As noted above, the framework ships with a Zookeeper `PersistenceAdapter` and we use Curator to make all of those interactions easy and painless.
 Curator is also an optional dependency, so if you're using Zookeeper you will need to specify the correct version of Curator to go with your Zookeeper dependency.
+- [Apache Kafka](https://kafka.apache.org/): The framework is not tied to Kafka, but we've found that many of our implementations of the framework are.
+This is an optional dependency that you will want to include if you're using the Kafka based `Consumer` for example.

 ## How the Framework Works